Coil winding technology: Helical winding

 The wires are placed helically in every layer.
 Owing to the direction of movement from layer to layer changing between right-hand and left-hand, the wires cross and locate themselves within the gap of the layer underneath.
 A wire guiding of the lower layer is not existent.
-If the number of layers exceeds a certain limit the structured cannot be maintained and a wild winding is created.
-This can be prevented with the use of a separate layer insulation, which is needed anyway when the voltage difference between the layers exceeds the voltage strength of the copper wire insulation.
+If the number of layers exceeds a certain limit the structuredness cannot be maintained and a wild winding is created.
+This can be prevented with the use of a separate layer insulation, which is needed anyway when the voltage difference between the layers exceeds the breakdown voltage of the wire insulation.

 Orthocyclic winding

 This type of winding structure creates an optimal fill factor (90.7%) for round wires.
 The windings of the upper layer need to be placed into the grooves provided by the lower layer.

 The best volume use is found when the winding is parallel to the coil flange for most of its circumference.
 When the winding has been placed around the coil body it will meet with the previous positioned wire and needs to make a step with the size of the wire gauge.
 This movement is called winding step.
 The winding step can occupy an area of up to 60 degree of the coil circumference for round coil bobbins and takes one side of rectangular coil bobbins.
 The area of the winding step is dependent on the wire gauge and coil bobbin geometry.

 If the winding step cannot be executed properly then the self-guiding ability of the wire is lost and a wild winding is produced.

 Overall, the first intruding wire mainly determines the location and quality of the winding step.
 It should be recognized that the wire needs to enter in a possibly flat angle into the winding space.
 That way an unnecessary bending of the wire is being avoided and the needs space for the second winding step is minimised.
 For orthocyclic wound coils, the winding step areas is always located at the area of wire entering the winding space and is being continued in helical form against the winding direction.
 As a consequence a bigger winding width of the coil, leads to a bigger winding step area along the circumference of the coil.
 The created offset leads to a different position of the layer step, from the first to the second layer, in comparison to the wire entry.
 This behavior repeats itself with every layer which leads to a spiral shaped crossover section at the side of the winding.

-Owing to the fact that wires are crossing within the crossover section the resulting winding height is increased.
+As wires are crossing within the crossover section the resulting winding height is increased.
 As a result, orthocyclic wound coils with a round coil ground are never circular in the cross over section, but the radial moving winding and layer step creates a hump shape.
 Experience has shown that, depending on the winding width, coil and wire diameter, the crossover section is about 5 to 10 percent higher than the regular winding height.